 Nothing Ever Dies is a good book, but a difficult read.
 It is a difficult read for three reasons.
 First, the subject matter, it’s about war and war is never pretty.
 Second, the prose, it’s dense, sometimes dry, and repetitive.
 Third, the book’s organization, it’s all over the place.

 Nothing Ever Dies is a book that requires deep concentration, discipline, and a willingness to slog through the tangled organization and plodding academic language to arrive at its ideas.
 But those ideas are worth the effort.

-The author asserts that American citizens are all beneficiaries of the military-industrial complex, of course some more than others.
+Viet Thanh Nguyen asserts that American citizens are all beneficiaries of the military-industrial complex, of course, some more than others.
 We benefit from the war machine when we purchase a cheap gallon of gasoline or eat a banana for breakfast.
-Furthermore, every resident of the United States is complicit in the war machine’s violence.
-Our complicity is apparent when we pay taxes, refuse to protest interventionist policies, or distract ourselves from the violence that envelopes so much of the world by engaging in conspicuous consumption.
+Moreover, every resident of the United States is complicit in the war machine’s violence.
+Our complicity is apparent when we pay taxes, refuse to protest interventionist policies, or distract ourselves from the violence that envelopes so much of the world by engaging in addictive behaviors.

-Nguyen does not shame us for our complicity, since he acknowledges that he too is a beneficially of the military-industrial complex.
+Nguyen does not shame us for our complicity, since he acknowledges that he too is a beneficiary of the military-industrial complex.
 He simply asks us to be aware of our shared responsibility for America’s perpetual wars.
 He also subtly challenges the reader to think of all the ways the military-industrial complex has influenced his or her life, either positively or negatively.

 Another key point made in the book is that names not only describe, they appropriate.
-This idea is not new, but in his examination of the issue, Nguyen raises serious questions about American imperialism.
+This isn’t a new idea, but in his examination of the issue, Nguyen raises serious questions about American imperialism.